-There are many options for treatment upon receiving a mesothelioma diagnosis.
-Traditional treatments, such as chemotherapy, surgery, or radiation, may be the very first option that a physician will recommend.
+There are many options available for treatment upon receiving a mesothelioma diagnosis.
+Traditional treatments—chemotherapy, surgery, and/or radiation—may be the very first options that a physician will recommend.
 These, however, are not the only options, and many individuals suffering from mesothelioma choose to couple the traditional forms of mesothelioma treatment with alternative options.

 Alternative treatments that may benefit individuals who suffer from asbestos cancer include:

 Acupuncture is often used as a palliative therapy, involving the insertion of very narrow needles into the skin at specific pressure points.
 This has been proven to relieve pain in many individuals suffering from a wide variety of ailments, including mesothelioma.

 This method of therapy involves the use of aromatic oils, plants, and other substances to be used in conjunction with massages and or baths.
 These fragrances may result in a heightened mood, which can promote good health and pain relief.

 Art therapy is an alternative therapy than can help cancer patients deal with the physical and emotional challenges that they often experience during treatment.